Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-statemine-ledger.md

 The Statemine Ledger app doesn't support the `teleport` extrinsic at this point, so an intermediary account needs to be created first.

-To teleport KSM to the Relay chain follow these steps:
+To teleport LUNAR to the Relay chain follow these steps:

 - Create an account outside your Ledger.
 Instructions can be found [here](../../learn/learn-account-generation.md).
 - Transfer the desired amount as described [above](#sending-a-transfer).
 If you want to send exactly